grindjs/grindjs/packages/queue/README.markdown

 # grind-queue

-Grind Queue is a queue provider for [Grind](https://github.com/grindjs/framework) that is built on [Kue](https://github.com/Automattic/kue) internally.
-Grind Queue provides a much different interace from Kue so it feels right at home within the Grind ecosystem.
+Grind Queue is a queue provider for [Grind](https://github.com/grindjs/framework) that provides a unified interface for working with jobs across various Queue engines such as [Kue](https://github.com/Automattic/kue).

 ## Documentation